aasmith1788/smith-dl-imu/README.md

 ### Reproducing the Documentation Update

 Simply pull this commit to read the expanded README.
 All scripts and notebooks continue to run as described earlier.

+## Pre-2025 Processing Summary
+For an explanation of how raw IMU recordings were processed and why some April 2022 commits used the temporary `NORM_CORRECTION` folder, see [PRE2025_PROCESSING_README.md](PRE2025_PROCESSING_README.md).